Q1: Why do people often breathe out on the spectacles to clean them?

 Lactic acid is formed due to partial breakup of glucose.
 It gets accumulated in the muscle cells and causes pain and muscle cramps.

-(b) The massage or hot water bath gives the relief from muscle cramp or pain, because it improves the circulation of blood leading to increase supply of oxygen to the muscle cells.
+(b) The massage or hot water bath gives relief from muscle cramp or pain, because it improves the circulation of blood, leading to an increase in the supply of oxygen to the muscle cells.
 It helps in complete breakdown of lactic acid into carbon dioxide and water.

-Q15: A person put some warm water in an aquarium having fish during winter season.
-He thought that fish will be more comfortable in luke warm water than cold water.
-But he observed that fishes in the aquarium died.
-Why the fishes died in warm water?
+Q15: A person put some warm water in an aquarium having fish during the winter season.
+He thought that fish would be more comfortable in lukewarm water than cold water.
+But he observed that the fishes in the aquarium died.
+Why do the fishes die in warm water?

-Q16: Pick the odd one out from each of the groups given below on the basis of respiratory organs.
+Q16: Pick the odd one out from each of the groups given below based on respiratory organs.
 Give reason for your answer.

 (a) Cockroach, grasshopper, snail, ant